Voluntary (music): English organ voluntaries of the late Baroque

 In 18th century England, the word 'fuge' is often encountered.
 English style 'fuges' (or fugue) do not follow the strict theoretical form of German-style fugues and are only notionally such.
 They are more related to the 'fugues' written by Italian composers of the time, being generally imitative without substantial development and length.

 One noteworthy example of a substantial voluntary is that of Pepusch, which has 13 movements in total.
 Several of the movements are named after organ solo stops or mixtures (bassoon, cornet, trumpet, sesquialtera, flute, twelfth, etc.).
 Pepusch had been the teacher of Bennett and other younger composers.

 Some voluntaries were called double voluntaries.
 These were pieces written for organs with two manuals (keyboards).
 The pieces contrasted a loud manual with a soft one.

+One of the most prolific composers of voluntaries from this period was John Marsh whose copious volumes contain prefaces which tell us something of the role of voluntaries in his day.

 In general, the English organ voluntary of the 18th century arguably does not have the more profound, devotional flavour of the chorale prelude of, say, J S Bach who had died in 1750.
 A new style was developing, the galant style, which emphasised lighter elegance.
-The writing can be clichaic, based on rapid scales, arpeggios and sequences which sometimes can be perceived as superficial and repetitive.
+The writing can be clichéd, based on rapid scales, arpeggios and sequences which sometimes can be perceived as superficial and repetitive.
 Variation between the style of one composer and the next is sometimes not greatly obvious.
 However, the very best still represent originality and exploit fully the possibilities of the instruments of the time.
 Of the many composers active in London, those of Maurice Greene, William Goodwin and John Bennett arguably show the most inventiveness and variety in character.
 The voluntaries of John Bennett demonstrate the greatest variety of textures and profundity of character.